Mansoor-stack/dompayload/README.txt

 local branch_a changes to remote branch_a

-Making changes in computer branch_a
+Making changes in computer branch_a Yes